tsobako/FPF/FPF-Spec.md

 4. **SoTA‑Echoing minimum compliance (E.8)**
    SoTA‑Echoing satisfies the E.8 obligations applicable to the pattern kind (Architectural vs Definitional), including post‑2015 sourcing and explicit adopt/adapt/reject stances.
 If a SoTA Synthesis Pack exists for the topic, SoTA‑Echoing binds to it rather than forking an untracked narrative; any divergence of pattern norms from contemporary practice is explicitly stated as such.
 SoTA‑Echoing **MUST** be non‑decorative: the Solution and other load‑bearing sections **MUST** align with the declared SoTA stance, or explicitly justify any divergence.
 5. **Cross-pattern compatibility & impact radius**
-   Relations are consistent with upstream and downstream dependencies; declared scope/impact is compatible or explicitly limited.
+   Relations are consistent with declared dependencies and dependents; declared scope/impact is compatible or explicitly limited.
 6. **Didactic grounding**
    Archetypal Grounding is present and teaches the concept with concrete anchors, not only abstractions.
 7. **Template & section integrity**